vhaudiquet/ubuntu-project-docs/docs/MIR/mir-process-states.md

 # Process states

 The {ref}`overview <main-inclusion-review>` aims to clarify and provide an easy simplified entry to the topic.
-This page on instead outlined the detailed meaning of all MIR related bug states.
-That allows to understand the implications of such states and indicates the next course of action based on a MIR bugs current state.
+This page instead outlines the detailed meaning of all MIR related bug states.
+This allows one to understand the implications of such states and indicates the next course of action based on an MIR bug's current state.

 ```{mermaid}
 %% mermaid flowcharts documentation: https://mermaid.js.org/syntax/flowchart.html